elise1365/chess-basic/README.md

 # To install and run this project
 1. Clone the repository
-2. Navigate to the main.dart file - "cd chess-basic" => "cd chess"
+2. Navigate to the chess file - "cd chess-basic" => "cd chess"
 3. Run this command "flutter run -d chrome"

 # Further information